Ally-Wardell/bios611-project1/README.md

 In the Rstudio terminal type:  `make project1_writeup.pdf`

+Note: I was having issues with TinyTex.
+Sometimes I can get the report to render, other times I can not.
+It seems that when I individually make all of the components of my report, and then make my report.
+It works.

 # How do I construct the Rshiny app?

 To construct the Rshiny app, use the `docker run ...` instructions above, then,